 In 2017, the total welfare incomes for both household types with children increased in every province.
 This was mostly the result of the new Canada Child Benefit as 2017 was the first full year it was paid.
 For a single parent with one child the typical increase in annual welfare income was around $200, and for a couple with two children the increase was around four times higher.
 Families with children in Alberta saw the biggest increase in their welfare incomes in 2017 because they also benefited from an increase to the Alberta Child Benefit and the introduction of the Alberta Climate Leadership Adjustment Rebate.

 The change in welfare incomes for single adult households was less substantial and less consistent than for households with children.
 The total welfare income for a single person considered employable rose in value in five provinces and fell in five.
 In most cases, these changes were relatively small.
 The biggest shift was in Saskatchewan where the total welfare income fell by $402.
-The main driver of this fall was a cut in the basic social assistance rates which was slightly countered by an increase in provincial tax credits.
+While some of the fall is the result of a reduction in social assistance rates during 2017, the main driver of the change in value was a decrease in the estimated average expenditure on utilities by single employable adults receiving social assistance and not a specific policy or rate change (see section on Saskatchewan for more details).
+This drop in the value of income was slightly countered by an increase in provincial tax credits.
 The decrease in Newfoundland and Labrador was mostly due to the discontinuation of the Home Heating Rebate program in 2016.